microsoft/debug-adapter-protocol/specification.md

 The request returns a stacktrace from the current execution state of a given thread.

 A client can request all stack frames by omitting the startFrame and levels arguments.
-For performance-conscious clients and if the debug adapter's 'supportsDelayedStackTraceLoading' capability is true, stack frames can be retrieved in a piecemeal way with the startFrame and levels arguments.
+For performance-conscious clients and if the corresponding capability `supportsDelayedStackTraceLoading` is true, stack frames can be retrieved in a piecemeal way with the startFrame and levels arguments.
 The response of the stackTrace request may contain a totalFrames property that hints at the total number of frames in the stack.
 If a client needs this total number upfront, it can issue a request for a single (first) frame and depending on the value of totalFrames decide how to proceed.
 In any case a client should be prepared to receive fewer frames than requested, which is an indication that the end of the stack has been reached.

 ```typescript
 interface StackTraceRequest extends Request {